bryantjr98/Active-Directory-Mega-Project/README.md

 <h2>Description</h2>
-Project consists of an cybesrcurity project with hunting down an attacker from as Linux VM on a host Windows VM.
+Project consists of an cybersecurity project with hunting down an attacker from as Linux VM on a host Windows VM.
 <br />